 - The Dyslexic Advantage, by Drs.
 Brock and Fernette Eide: this book sets out to be the be-all, end-all guide to navigating school and life with dyslexia.
 It’s a pretty terrific resource, and it’s a good read for any family with a neurodiverse learner.

 - Overcoming Dyslexia, by Dr. Sally Shaywitz: Dr Shaywitz is one of the most famous champions of understanding and advocacy for dyslexia in this country.
 With good reason: she’s brilliant and thoughtful, and she continues to do work that’s fresh, relevant, and always supportive of kids and adults with dyslexia.
 Don’t be turned off by the (sometimes controversial) suggestion that dyslexia can be “overcome”; instead, come with an open mind and be prepared to be empowered and inspired.

 MORE ONLINE RESOURCES

 iQ: smartparent is WQED‘s show about parenting in the digital age.
 It’s the first WQED show distributed nationally since WQED produced Mister Rogers’ Neighborhood, and we’re proud of our network’s long legacy of thoughtful leadership in promoting growth and learning for children.

-Graphite is Common Sense Media’s website for educators.
-We read, rate, and review digital tools to help teachers, parents, and kids use technology as a powerful tool for learning.
+Common Sense Media rates, educates, and advocates, for kids, families, and schools.
+As a reviewer for Common Sense’s consumer and education channels since 2013, I test and review digital tools to help teachers, parents, and kids use technology as a powerful tool for learning.